 GENEVA (AN) — Opening its new session, the world's foremost body for encouraging human rights got a dismal message: U.N. leaders saw a rise in hatred and retreat in progress globally."The human rights agenda is losing ground in many parts of the globe — but I am not losing hope," U.N.
 Secretary-General António Guterres cautioned the U.N.
 Human Rights Council.

-A case in point was China’s treatment of more than 1 million ethnic Uighurs in the remote, western Xinjiang Province.
+A case in point was China’s treatment of more than 1 million ethnic Uyghurs in the remote, western Xinjiang Province.

-Britain and Turkey, which has ties to the Uighurs’ language, culture and religion, raised concerns about the Chinese government’s massive campaign against its Muslim minority group.
-Activists and United Nations experts said the Uighurs were forcibly detained and indoctrinated.
+Britain and Turkey, which has ties to the Uyghurs' language, culture and religion, raised concerns about the Chinese government's massive campaign against its Muslim minority group.
+Activists and United Nations experts said the Uyghurs were forcibly detained and indoctrinated.

 Turkey's Foreign Minister Mevlüt Çavuşoğlu called China's actions "a great cause of shame for humanity."
 He said his nation acknowledged China has a right to fight terrorists, but not in the name of a crackdown on citizens' rights to choose religious and cultural identities.

-Britain’s Lord Ahmad of Wimbledon said on behalf of his government that it was “deeply concerned about the persecution” of Muslim Uighurs.
+Britain's Lord Ahmad of Wimbledon said on behalf of his government that it was "deeply concerned about the persecution" of Muslim Uyghurs.